Minimizing Age of Information with Generate at Will Status Updates and Age-Agnostic Cyclic Scheduling: Related Work

-Our scheduling work is most closely related to \cite{eywa},\cite{eya_phDthesis} where a general design framework (Eywa) is proposed to build high-performance cyclic schedulers for AoI-related optimization and decision problems.
-However, \cite{eywa} is based on a discrete-time setting with deterministic service times (one slot duration) whereas in our work, we study generally distributed service times in a continuous-time setting.
-Our model may be more suitable for physical layer networks for which users can choose an appropriate modulation, coding, and ARQ scheme depending on their distance from the BS, whereas the framework \cite{eywa} is more suitable when this flexibility is not present.
-Moreover, we allow general service times to be able to accurately characterize the underlying physical layer.
+Our scheduling work is most closely related to \cite{eywa},\cite{eywa_phDthesis} where a general design framework (Eywa) is proposed to build high-performance cyclic schedulers for AoI-related optimization and decision problems.
+However, the framework presented in \cite{eywa} is based on a discrete-time setting with deterministic service times (one slot duration) whereas in our work, we study generally distributed service times.
+Our model is more suitable for physical layer networks for which users can choose an appropriate MCS depending on their distance from the BS, whereas the framework of \cite{eywa} is more suitable when this flexibility is not present.
+In this regard, we allow general service times to be able to accurately characterize the underlying physical layer.
+Our work is also related to \cite{AKAR2023109668} which focuses on the minimization of weighted sum PAoI (as opposed to AoI) in GAW status update systems.
+However, the second moments of the service times do not play a role in weighted sum PAoI optimization in \cite{AKAR2023109668} for which an optimum solution is known for general number of sources.
+The current paper is an extension of \cite{gau_ciss24} with an elaborate assessment of the IS algorithm in various scenarios, whereas our previous work \cite{akar_etal_infocom24} focuses on cyclic scheduling algorithms (scalable to thousands of sources) tailored more for deterministic service times and heterogeneous error probabilities with the goal of alignment with the existing literature on AoI scheduling.